-Since 2014, NWB Bank has issued annual 'Green Bonds' and the 'Water Bonds' the proceeds of which have been used to finance projects of water authorities that contribute to climate mitigation, climate adaption and biodiversity.
+Since 2014, NWB Bank has issued annual 'Green Bonds' which in NWB's case are referred to as 'Water Bonds' the proceeds of which have been used to finance projects of water authorities that contribute to climate mitigation, climate adaption and biodiversity.
 NWB Bank is a leading issuer on the international markets of Green Bonds.

 In June 2017, NWB Bank issued its first so-called AHB (Affordable Housing Bond).
 The proceeds of these AHB's are specifically used for the financing of social housing and aim to enhance sustainability thereof.
 In 2019 NWB Bank rebranded the Affordable Housing Bonds into the 'SDG Housing Bonds' to signal the transition from a social bond to a sustainable bond.
-Since 2014 NWB Bank has raised over €16 billion with green and sustainable bonds.
+Since 2014 NWB Bank has raised over €18,6 billion with green and sustainable bonds.